Neuro-Linguistic Programming – Some errors and problems mentioned by scientists, system trainers and yogis

 – NLP is used intensively and extensively by organizations and companies that want to manipulate people (for political, economic, group interests), and the solution to resist this is not, in any case, NLP but YOGA (but also other authentic spiritual paths that can offer similar results – probably, slower);

--can represent, for an authentic spiritual Seeker, a “dead end” from which not to come out for a long time or never.
+– it can represent, for an authentic spiritual Seeker, a “dead end” from which he will never come out for a long time.

 Next, evaluate and decide for yourself.